Graphic Design Major

 ART 495Senior Project I (Capstone)3

-ART 496Senior Project II (Capstone) (Select 3 of the following Electives:)3
+ART 496Senior Project II (Capstone)3

-Select three of the following electives:9
+Choose three of the following suggested electives for the major:9

 Digital Photography I